OpenWork-NZ/mdwg/docs/_defs/Abstract.md

 Consideration needs to be given to the audience and what they need to know about the resource to decide the utility for them.

-The abstract should address the 5Ws What is it; Who generated it; When was it generated; Why was it generated; and Where is the place that it deals with.
-But in a general way with the most common language possible while still containing sufficient information to provide a good understanding of the resource to your most likely audience.

 ## ICSM Recommendations
 Therefore - an abstract should be written in a style that your human audience will easily comprehend.
 As this is a top-level field for harvested records to general-purpose catalogues, common language should be used that most people could understand.
 If there is a need for more technical language to describe the resource, this should be included at the end of the abstract.